-In reviewing information included from our school's data collection analysis, the lack of an academically challenging learning environment, the lack of clearly communicated learning targets and success criteria, and teacher's demonstrating a repertoire of effective, research-based instructional strategies were trends and patterns that reveal teacher supports that are needed.
+Coherent Instructional:Summarize the In reviewing information included from our school's data collection coherent instructional system trends and analysis, the lack of an academically challenging learning environment, patterns observed by the team while the lack of clearly communicated learning targets and success criteria, completing this section of the report. and teacher's demonstrating a repertoire of effective, research-based What are the important trends and instructional strategies were trends and patterns that reveal teacher patterns that will support the identification supports that are needed. of student, teacher, and leader needs?